Heerozh/spectre/README.md

 `self.blotter.order_target_percent(asset: str, pct: float)` **context:** *rebalance*

-Order assets with a value equivalent to a percentage of net value of portfolio.
-Negative number means short.
+Place an order on an asset to target percentage of portfolio net value, negative number means short.

 If no transaction occurs, like asset cannot be traded or limited by `daily_curb`, it will return False.